A Program for Generating and Searching a KWIC Concordance of a Document

 The acronym KWIC stands for "Keywords in Context".
-A KWIC concordance of a document is a list of the different words occurring in the document, with each instance of each word shown in context, as in:
+A KWIC concordance of a document is a list of the different words occurring in the document, with all instances of each word shown in context, as in:

 The Search KWIC Concordance software scans a text file or an MS Word docx file, skipping over so-called stop words (that is, words to ignore, as specified by the user) to generate a KWIC concordance.
 The context size is user-definable.
 The words which are found can be listed alphabetically or by frequency.
 After a concordance is generated it may be searched for specified keywords (which may include word patterns).
 There is no limit on the size of an input file.
 You can tell the program to allow or disallow hyphenated words or words with numerals.
 You can tell it to include only words which occur with more than a specified frequency.
 Stop words may be read from a file.
 This software may be used with text in languages other than English, in particular, with French, German, Italian, Spanish and Latin text.